 Schools without permits or licenses should contact their local council to determine whether an EPA licence is required.
 Some LGAs may impose additional compliance requirements.
-Schools can find out more by referring to the permits and licences chapter of the Guidance tab or by contacting their local council.
+Schools can find out more by referring to the of the Guidance tab or by contacting their local council.

 Schools must manage their systems through regular inspection, maintenance, and management, as required in their permits or licences.
 Additionally, schools must notify their local council of any system defects, and rectify any faults detected during regular system inspections.

 To maintain system performance, schools must arrange servicing at the frequency specified in the LGA permit or EPA licence.
 Servicing must be undertaken by a VBA registered plumber or equivalent.
 OWMS manufacturers or suppliers of wastewater treatment plant are also permitted to service and maintain the system.